The 787-9 destined to be the first delivery was rolled out on April 5, bearing a special black Air New Zealand livery.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing 787-9 Certification On Track For July Delivery".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing 787-9 Certification On Track For July Delivery".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.